Skip to main content

 Contact: Dr. Holger Haslob

-In the last decade, the estimated production of young fish shows fewer strong year classes than in previous decades.
-However, as already mentioned, the 2018 year class is slightly larger.
-This larger year class currently accounts for a large part of the catches.
+The estimated production of young fish shows less strong cohorts in the last decade than in previous decades.
+However, as already mentioned, the 2018 cohort is somewhat larger.
+This larger cohort currently accounts for the majority of the fishery.
+The 2024 cohort also appears to be slightly higher again.

 The explanation of sole in the North Sea as a PDF download